Create activity alerts

-You must be assigned the Organization Configuration role in the Security & Compliance Center to manage activity alerts.
+You must be assigned the Organization Configuration role in the Microsoft Purview compliance portal to manage activity alerts.
 By default, this role is assigned to the Compliance Administrator and Organization Management role groups.
-For more information about adding members to role groups, see Give users access to the Security & Compliance Center.
+For more information about adding members to role groups, see Give users access to the Microsoft Purview compliance portal.

 You (or another admin) must first turn on audit logging for your organization before you can start using activity alerts.
 To do this, just click Start recording user and admin activity on the Activity alerts page.
 (If you don't see this link, auditing has already been turned on for your organization.)
-You can also turn on auditing on the Audit log search page in the Security & Compliance Center (go to Search > Audit log search).
+You can also turn on auditing on the Audit log search page in the compliance portal (go to Audit).
 You only have to do this once for your organization.

 You can create alerts for the same activities that you can search for in the audit log.
 See the More information section for a list of common scenarios (and the specific activity to monitor) that you can create alerts for.

-You can use the Activity alerts page in the Security & Compliance Center to create alerts only for activity performed by users who are listed in your organization's address book.
-You can't use this page to create alerts for activity performed by external users who aren't listed in the address book.
+You can use the Activity alerts page in the compliance portal to create alerts only for activity performed by users who are listed in your organization's address book.
+You can't use this page to create alerts for activities performed by external users who aren't listed in the address book.

 Create an activity alert